ebersphi/postgresql/pg_stat_statements/pg_stat_statements_view.md

 13 The columns total_time, min_time, max_time and stddev_time were removed and correspondingly replaced by \*\_exec_time and \*\_plan_time counters
 13 Added counters: plans, wal\_\*, temp_blk_read_time and temp_blk_write_time

-12 No changes from 11
+12 No changes from 11 and 10

 #Table